- slide 1 of 4

 Any unrationed foods can freely be added to the menu, such as fresh fruits or vegetables that are homegrown in a victory garden.

 Each person during the war received 16 red stamps and 48 blue stamps each week.
 This would be 64 red stamps and 192 blue stamps for a family of four.
 You could use these numbers for students to plan their meals.

 Make a chart of rationed foods and the number of points needed to buy them, and put the chart on display for kids to use while planning their menu.
 The students will list the point value by the food listed on the menu, and tally them up for each day as well as the week.
-Use this World War II food rationing chart that was printed in the Des Moines Tribune in 1943 for the points per rationed food item.
-This makes for a great math lesson as well as history.
+Use this World War II food rationing chart with each page showing the points per rationed food item.
+This makes for lessons in both math and history.